By Erin Wever

 When I crossed the stage to receive my diploma in nursing, a world of possibilities opened to me.
 Nursing is a rapidly growing profession, with a wide array of career opportunities.
-Within the nursing profession, there are a wide variety of career paths.
-Some choose to provide patient care throughout their careers, while others choose to obtain advanced certifications or degrees.
-With so many options, how do you choose what is right for you?
-Begin your search by asking yourself the following questions.

 Is there a specific patient population, body system or acuity that interests me?